Dipeshtwis/curriculum-html-css/portfolio/m8_popup.md

 ## Description

-For this milestone of your portfolio website, you will implement the popup window with the project details, both for desktop and mobile.
+For this milestone of your portfolio website, you will implement a popup window that includes the project details in both desktop and mobile.
 In order to do that, you will need to store the information about your projects in a JavaScript object.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*